 “Freestyle can be a unique training exercise, not necessarily for turning ultimate players into freestylers, but simply as an excellent cross-trainer for improving an ultimate player’s skills for handling the disc.”

-There are a number of YouTube videos showing freestyle, but most focus on air-bounce throws and nail-delay moves.
+There are several YouTube videos showing freestyle, but most focus on air-bounce throws and nail-delay moves.
 This isn’t the type of freestyle you are looking for.
 The non-use of delay-aids (plastic nails and silicone sprays) will put you on the right path for a throw and catch fast-freestyle and handling exercise.

 Freestyle doesn’t have to be a strict practice, although it can be.
 It could also just be more of an experimental (freestyle) attitude whenever you feel like playing with the disc as recreation or warm-up.
 Having a specific exercise for practicing just your disc skills along with your ultimate play will help you to develop excellent handling skills.

 I’ve seen videos that are being produced by a few of today’s elite ultimate players of their versions of uncommon throwing possibilities.
-Rowan McDonell’s is a shining example; although he demonstrates a few new variations, most are throws that we used in early freestyle.
-We lumped them together as “freestyle throws” and they were a big part of playing freestyle prior to 1975.
+Rowan McDonnell’s is a shining example; although he demonstrates a few new variations, most are throws that were used in early freestyle.
+We lumped them together as “freestyle throws” and they were a big part of playing freestyle before 1975.
 This is the type of freestyle throwing that I recommend for a throw-and-catch freestyle handle exercise.

 Even though you’re highly unlikely to use all of these throwing variations specifically in game situations, just adding these freestyle throwing variations in practice will improve your abilities, especially for beginning and intermediate players.
 They also prepare you for playing in adverse conditions like wind, rain, cold, or just against a great defense.